SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Related Works

 Different from learned lossy image codecs, where the distortion between the original image and the reconstructed image needed to be optimized, learned lossless image compression models directly estimate the probability distribution of the pixel values.
 The main goal of these models is to minimize the bit rate of the latent variables and pixel values:

 The compression performance of learned lossless image compression models fundamentally relies on the accuracy of the estimated probability distribution of pixel values.
 To achieve this, various neural network architectures have been proposed to model the dependencies among pixels effectively.
-These models are typically classified into three categories: autoregressive models, VAE models, and flow-based models.
-Autoregressive models, such as PixelRNN~\cite{van2016pixel}, PixelCNN~\cite{van2016conditional}, and PixelCNN++~\cite{salimans2017pixelcnn++}, utilize recurrent or convolutional neural networks to model the joint distribution of pixel values by decomposing it into a product of conditional distributions $p(x_1, x_2, \ldots, x_n) = \prod_{i=1}^n p(x_i | x_1, x_2, \ldots, x_{i-1})$.
-VAE models, such as PixelVAE~\cite{gulrajani2016pixelvae} and DLPR~\cite{bai2024deep}, aim to estimate the probability distribution of pixels conditioned on learned latent variables by maximizing the evidence lower bound (ELBO) via VAEs~\cite{kingma2013auto}.
-Flow-based models, including iFlow~\cite{zhang2021iflow} and IDF~\cite{hoogeboom2019integer}, employ normalizing flows to directly transform a simple distribution into a complex data distribution through a sequence of invertible and differentiable transformations.
-Unlike VAE-based models, which optimize ELBO, flow-based models provide exact log-likelihoods and allow for efficient likelihood estimation, often resulting in superior compression performance.

-However, these methods typically rely on a single entropy model to estimate the probability distribution of pixel values across the entire image, particularly in autoregressive models and VAE models.
-A single entropy model often struggles to accurately capture the diverse statistical characteristics of different semantic regions within an image.
-This highlights the need for multiple entropy models to better represent the varying distributions of pixel values in different semantic regions.
+These models are typically classified into three categories: autoregressive models~\cite{salimans2017pixelcnn++}, VAE models~\cite{ mentzer2019practical,bai2024deep}, and flow-based models~\cite{zhang2021ivpf,zhang2021iflow}.